ruqaiyasattar/ruqaiyasattar/README.md

 - 👀 I’m interested in Flutter jobs in Europe and want to relocate there.
 - 🌱 I’m currently practicing Flutter Development and making sample apps
 - 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ..just email me (ruqaiya.sattar345@gmail.com)
+- 📫 How to reach me ..https://www.linkedin.com/in/ruqaiya-sattar-06b720a9/

 <!---
 ruqaiyasattar/ruqaiyasattar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.